Section author: Vedran Miletić

 Microsoft’s original vision of PC on every desk, Windows on every PC, has largerly come true.
 Without a doubt, the success of PC and Windows has enabled many great things to happen, but its time has passed.
 Now is the time to go beyond it.

-Nowadays, Windows, including technologies like DirectX, is just another legacy proprietary software that lives on because of the vendor lock-in, and it will only get worse over time.
+Nowadays, Windows, including technologies like DirectX, is just another legacy proprietary software that lives on thanks to the vendor lock-in, including Microsoft’s control over the Secure Boot ecosystem.
+With modern DirectX games being Windows Store exclusive and Microsoft shaking down the Android and Linux communities for patent licenses, the situation will only get worse in the future.

 Let’s end dominance of Windows together.
 Use Linux or SteamOS, report bugs, fix things, and help others to do the same.
 Refuse to buy games that do not run on SteamOS.